POST/v2/namespaces/:namespace

 Row-based writes

 Row-based writes may be more convenient than column-based writes.
-You can pass any combination of upsert_rows, patch_rows, deletes, and delete_by_filter to the write request.
+You can pass any combination of upsert_rows, patch_rows, patch_by_filter, deletes, and delete_by_filter to the write request.

 If the same document ID appears multiple times in the request, the request will fail with an HTTP 400 error.